1. Frida Shine

 Lördags Cirkusen, Norway

 Frida made one more TV appearance in front of Norwegian TV cameras shortly before Christmas.
 She performed "Shine" and "Come To Me" as well as she gave a short interview for the show hosts.
-The interview was held in Norwegian/Swedish.

 1985